 From an RVing perspective, the addition of stainless steel appliances, wood flooring, retro-style artistic appointments, and creating rustic or chic, airy atmospheres is common.
 The custom choices available are also nearly endless from A&P and other shops offering this service.

-While other common requests include upgrading the holding tanks, electrical and water systems, installing A/C units and even adding solar-powered systems – features not available when the particular model was built – complete restorations and upgrading a personal piece of history are always in demand.
+While other common requests include upgrading the holding tanks, electrical and water systems, installing A/C units, and adding solar-powered systems–features not available when the particular model was built–complete restorations and upgrading a piece of history are always in demand.

 For more details about restoring a vintage Airstream visit Tim Shephard, the author of Restoring a Dream and the creator/host of The Vintage Airstream Podcast, a restoration resource for vintage trailer owners, which is heard in over 22 countries worldwide.

-Find out what other people are saying about vintage Airstream models at www.airforums.com
+Find out what other people are saying about vintage Airstream models at AirForums.com

 Recent Works from Avalon RV, Benicia, CA